miha-stopar/crypto-notes/pairing_based_crypto.md

 Weil pairing is a major tool in the study of elliptic curves - it can be for example used to prove Hasse's theorem on the number of points on an elliptic curve over a finite field.

-There are three equivalent definitions of Weil pairing.
+There are multiple equivalent definitions of Weil pairing.

 ### First definition of Weil pairing